FantasyGold/FantasyGold-Core/doc/fantasygold-core/Default-Data-Locations.md

 # Default Data Locations

-The data directory is the location where Bulwark's data files are stored, including the wallet data file.
+The data directory is the location where FantasyGold's data files are stored, including the wallet data file.

 ## Windows

 Go to Start -> Run (or press WinKey+R) and run this:

- %APPDATA%\bulwark
+ %APPDATA%\fantasygold

-Bulwark's data folder will open.
+FantasyGold's data folder will open.
 For most users, this is the following locations:

-C:\Documents and Settings\YourUserName\Application data\bulwark (XP)
+C:\Documents and Settings\YourUserName\Application data\fantasygold (XP)

- C:\Users\YourUserName\Appdata\Roaming\bulwark (Vista and 7)
+ C:\Users\YourUserName\Appdata\Roaming\fantasygold (Vista and 7)

 "AppData" and "Application data" are hidden by default.

-You can also store bulwark data files in any other drive or folder.
+You can also store fantasygold data files in any other drive or folder.

 If you have already downloaded the data then you will have to move the data to the new folder.
-If you want to store them in D:\bulwarkData then click on "Properties" of a shortcut to bulwark-qt.exe and add -datadir=D:\bulwarkData at the end as an example:
+If you want to store them in D:\fantasygoldData then click on "Properties" of a shortcut to fantasygold-qt.exe and add -datadir=D:\fantasygoldData at the end as an example:

- "C:\Program Files (x86)\bulwark\bulwark-qt.exe" -datadir=d:\bulwarkData
+ "C:\Program Files (x86)\fantasygold\fantasygold-qt.exe" -datadir=d:\fantasygoldData

-Start bulwark, now you will see all the files are created in the new data directory.
+Start fantasygold, now you will see all the files are created in the new data directory.

 ## Linux

-By default bulwark will put its data here:
+By default fantasygold will put its data here:

- ~/.bulwark/
+ ~/.fantasygold/

 You need to do a "ls -a" to see directories that start with a dot.